jessicaseery/GameShare/README.md

 # GameShare
 Concordia Bootcamp - Final Project
 As a final project for my Concordia web developpment degree, I have chosen to create a website that would contain a large amount of video games along with images of the game, descriptions, information on the date of release and developpers, and much more!
+I chose this type of website because video games have always been a huge passion of mine and I wanted to share that passion with fellow gamers on a site that has the potential to contain all the information any gamer could possibly ever want to know on any game they enjoy.
+In the future i'd like to implement a friend system, and add more content such as game quests, achievements, recipes, materials, and much more to provide each user with way more content and knowledge on the game they like!

 ## Backend
 - created handlers that would POST, GET, PATCH, and DELETE games, functions 100% through insomnia